-- Skill/unit standards reported in the previous calendar year. - New Assessors (annually for first two years of registration). - Assessors reporting high number of assessments. - Assessors reporting low numbers of assessments.

-- Assessors who have not attended an Assessor Forum that year. - Advanced Portfolio Assessments (APA) assessors are required to submit two Advanced Portfolio assessments annually.
+- Skill/unit standards reported within the range selected for moderation. - New Assessors (annually for first two years of registration). - Assessors reporting high number of assessments. - Assessors reporting low numbers of assessments. - Assessors who have not attended an Assessor Forum that year. - Advanced Portfolio Assessments (APA) assessors are required to submit two Advanced Portfolio assessments annually.